ckiee/ionir/README.md

 #### IonIR

 IonIR is a collection of in-memory intermediate representation constructs used by the Ion compiler.
-Type-checking, borrow checking, optimization, and other important passes except for macro expansion and name resolution passes are present and occur in IonIR.
+Type-checking, borrow checking, optimization, and other important passes except for the macro expansion and name resolution passes are present and occur in IonIR.
 The [Ionlang project](https://github.com/ionlang/ionlang) (the Ion compiler) consumes and emits IonIR constructs which are then processed and emitted through the code generation pass to LLVM IR.

 #### Getting started